Evaluation guidelines for LLM applications

 Tools to define and evaluate these metrics

-- RAGAS: RAGAS is designed specifically for Retrieval-Augmented Generation (RAG) systems and allows you to define and evaluate metrics like Answer Relevancy, Contextual Precision, and Faithfulness.
+- RAGAS: RAGAS is designed specifically for Retrieval-Augmented Generation (RAG) systems and allows you to define and evaluate metrics like Answer relevancy, Contextual precision, and Faithfulness.
 It provides a framework to score responses based on how well they match user queries while considering the context retrieved.

 - G-Eval: G-Eval is great for more general LLM evaluation and supports custom metrics such as Correctness and Coherence.
 It allows you to tailor the evaluation process, making it easier to ensure that the output meets the required factual and logical standards.